Hosamov/interactive-form/README.md

 - 'CVV'
     - Allows 3 numeric characters

-The following *(Required) <input> fields are validated (Note: Credit Card, Zip Code, and CVV fields only validated with Credit Card is selected):
+The following *(Required) <input> fields are validated (Note: Credit Card, Zip Code, and CVV fields only validated when Credit Card is selected):
 - name
 - email
 - activities (Register for Activities)